Skip navigation Syracuse University Humanities Center

 Forms and Funding

-Click a category below to learn more about our available supports and eligibility requirements.
-Once officially launched, each call will provide specific instructions on how to apply.
+Click a category below to learn more about our available supports, eligibility requirements, and how to apply.

 Questions?
 Email humcenter@syr.edu.